jjessyli/speciteller/README.md

 ## Data and resources

 Word lexicons for the models are available to download [here](www.cis.upenn.edu/~nlp/software/speciteller.html).
 Please note that those resources come with license(s).
+Decompress the tar ball under this (i.e., the speciteller) directory.

 ## Running Speciteller